 .webp)

 The dishwashing process follows three steps: scrape, rinse, and load.
-Placing the sink, trash bin, and dishwasher in sequence saves time and improves ergonomics.
+Placing the sink, trash, and dishwasher in sequence saves time and improves ergonomics.

 Make Cabinet Interiors Do the Work